-- Expanded the intranet to include vital information for employees.
-Developed a two-way communication forum to minimize rumors and communicate accurate information. - Expanded communication around key issues from Alert U to the swine flu. - Support to the Chancellor and college presidents with timely, well-written material for inclusion in eBlasts to employees on topics of interest and concern.
+- Expanded the intranet to include vital information for employees. - Expanded communication around key issues from Alert U to the swine flu. - Supported to the Chancellor and college presidents with timely, well-written material for inclusion in eBlasts to employees on topics of interest and concern. - Staged spring employee forums to provide information on budget and negotiations.